rackerlabs/support-how-to/content/office-365/add-a-domain-in-office-365.md

     4. Save this change at your DNS host.

-    5. Once the TXT record is fully propagated, select **Verify**.
+    5. After the TXT record is fully propagated, select **Verify**.

     **Note:** The TXT record could take 24-48 hours to be verified by Office 365.

     **Warning:** It is important to consult your migration plan before continuing through the domain setup.
 Changing your MX Records before you are ready to migrate can result in a loss of service.

     After your domain has been successfully verified by Office 365, you can begin to assign it to your users.
-You will not be able to fully utilize your Office 365 services until you [add the appropriate DNS entries to your domain's DNS host](/how-to/configure-dns-for-office-365-services/).
+You cannot fully use your Office 365 services until you [add the appropriate DNS entries to your domain's DNS host](/how-to/configure-dns-for-office-365-services/).